Feedback Detection for Live Predictors: Feedback Detection for Statistical Predictors

-where $f$ is a feedback function, and $y_i$ is the prediction published at time $t$.
+\paragraph{An additive feedback model} In order to get a handle on feedback as defined above, we assume that feedback enters the model additively: $\ynewy = \ynewclean + f(\plainy),$ where $f$ is a feedback function, and $\plainy$ is the prediction published at time $t$.
 In other words, we assume that the predictions made by our model at time $t+1$ are the sum of the prediction the model would have made if there were no feedback, plus a feedback term that only depends on the previous prediction made by the model.
-Our goal is to fit the feedback function $f$.
+Our goal is to estimate the feedback function $f$.

-\paragraph{Artificial noising for feedback detection} The relationship between $\yold$ and $\ynewplain$ can be influenced by many things, such as trends, mean reversion, random fluctuations, as well as feedback.
-In order to isolate the effect of feedback, we need add some noise to the system to create a situation that resembles a randomized experiment.